bhnord/activities/README.md

 From 1-5 on March 16th, we are bringing back our monthly market!
 <a href="https://www.thebostoncalendar.com/events/thrift-s-hop--6" target="_blank">info link</a>

-### 20s/30s St. Paddy’s Bar Crawl
+### MJ O’Connor’s St. Paddy’s

-https://getlucky2025.eventbrite.com/?aff=LGIn collaboration with the folks at 6One7Productions we're joining the largest ☘️St Patties☘️ BAR CRAWL in Boston - Get Lucky!
+The pints are pouring, and the craic is calling!
-<a href="https://www.thebostoncalendar.com/events/20s-30s-crew-for-the-st-patties-bar-crawl-get-lucky" target="_blank">info link</a>
+<a href="https://www.thebostoncalendar.com/events/st-patrick-s-weekend--2" target="_blank">info link</a>

 ### JOY Dance Party

 We are excited to welcome special guest DJ Josh Milan to the JOY party with and resident DJs Jenene Cook and Jesse Cardoso.
 <a href="https://www.thebostoncalendar.com/events/the-joy-dance-party--2" target="_blank">info link</a>

-### MJ O’Connor’s St. Paddy’s

-The pints are pouring, and the craic is calling!
-<a href="https://www.thebostoncalendar.com/events/st-patrick-s-weekend--2" target="_blank">info link</a>

 ### Ned Devine’s St. Paddy’s